MicheleCotrufo/pyThorlabsAPT/README.md

 package [thorlabs_apt](https://github.com/qpit/thorlabs_apt), with a few tweaks to speed up loading time and error handling.
 Since [thorlabs_apt](https://github.com/qpit/thorlabs_apt) is not available via ```pip```, its code has been embedded in the code of this package, [here](https://github.com/MicheleCotrufo/pyThorlabsAPT/tree/master/pyThorlabsAPT/thorlabs_apt).

+The interface can work either as a stand-alone application, or as a module of [ergastirio]([https://github.com/qpit/thorlabs_apt](https://github.com/MicheleCotrufo/ergastirio)).

 ## Table of Contents
  - [Installation](#installation)
   - [Usage via the low-level driver](#usage-via-the-low-level-driver)